edgexfoundry/edgex-docs/docs_src/getting-started/quick-start/index.md

 ![image](EdgeX_GettingStartedCommandGet.png)
 *A call to GET of the Random-Integer-Generator01 device's GenerateRandomValue_Int8 operation through the command service results in the next random value produced by the device in JSON format.*

 The default range for this reading is -128 to 127.
-We can limit that to only positive values between 0 and 100 by calling the **put** command with new minimum and maximum values:
+We can limit that to only positive values between 0 and 100 by calling the **PUT** command with new minimum and maximum values:
 ``` bash
 curl -X PUT -d '{"Min_Int8": "0", "Max_Int8": "100"}' http://localhost:48082/api/v1/device/4a602dc3-afd5-4c76-9d72-de02407e80f8/command/5353248d-8006-4b01-8250-a07cb436aeb1
 ```
 !!!
-Note
+Warning
     Again, also notice that **localhost** replaces **edgex-core-command**.

 There is no visible result of calling **PUT** if the call is successful.